| Last updated date: | Reason for update: |

 Your application is then forwarded to a regulatory officer.
 The regulatory officer will discuss and agree a time with you to complete the assessment.

-The regulatory officer will review all the information and consider the claims, evidence and arguments presented.
+The regulatory officer will review all the information and consider the claims, arguments and evidence presented.
 Where matters require clarification, the regulatory officer will contact you or your nominee.
-The regulatory officer may also consider that an inspection or site visit is necessary and will contact you to arrange.
+The regulatory officer may also consider that an inspection or site visit is necessary and will contact you to arrange this if applicable.
 The officer will then prepare a regulatory assessment report to document the review.

 The assessment report will make a recommendation to the CEO about whether to issue a licence and may recommend licence conditions to be imposed under section 35 of the Act.
 The report undergoes a rigorous review and approval process prior to being sent to the decision maker with all relevant documentation.